AdityaJaiswal17/AdityaJaiswal17/README.md

 Hey there,

-My name is Aditya Jaiswal, studying at Birla Institute of Technology and Science, Pilani campus, India.
-Im in my 4th year of undergraduate studies in Mechanical engineering.
+My name is Aditya Jaiswal.
+I work on problems in computational science, mainly involving numerical methods, mesh generation, and high-performance computing for scientific applications.
+My background is in Mechanical Engineering, with research experience across CFD (LBM, multiphase flows), computational geometry, and simulation workflows for engineering systems.